In Loving Memory

 Mrs. Lee enjoyed a rich life filled with family and friends, most importantly she loved the Lord and her church family.
 Mrs. Lee enjoyed traveling, and seeing her grandchildren and great grandchildren grow up, serving her community and church.
 Mrs. Lee had a gift, and did what the Lord assigned her, and that was to educate hundreds of children in the community.
 As Rev. Banks would say, “She taught some of everybody.”
 This is certainly true, as she taught just about every race and ethnicity in KCKS.
 She loved all her students, and they loved her.

 Mrs. Lee is preceded in death by her husband, Cecil A. Lee Sr., her mother, Estella Clark, father, Henry Caldwell, brother, Delbert Caldwell, and sister, Jennifer Anderson.
 Mrs. Lee is survived by her daughter, Brenda Miller, son, Cecil A. Lee Jr., son-in-law, Kenneth Miller; grandchildren, Jacqueline Miller, Jerrihlyn McGee (Maurice), and Cecil A. Lee III; great grandchildren, Dustin Miller and Kyndall Miller, god daughters Diana Harris and Vienna Williams, of KCKS and KCMO, god son, Howard Miller (Inzia) of San Antonio, TX, and a host of relatives (Caldwell and Brewer) and friends.
 Mrs. Lee was the oldest living member of the Caldwell family.

-To send flowers to Mrs. Mable (Caldwell) Lee's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Mrs. Mable (Caldwell) Lee, please visit our floral store.